 Besides music and musical life in German-speaking countries between 1850 and 1950, Roberge’s research interests lie mostly in the field of virtuoso piano music by composer-pianists like Alkan, Liszt, Busoni, Godowsky, Sorabji, etc. He has published extensively in such scholarly journals as American Music, Canadian University Music Review, Criticus musicus, The Musical Quarterly, The Music Review, Notes, Research Chronicle, and Revue de musicologie, especially on Busoni and Sorabji.
 He is the author of Ferruccio Busoni: A Bio-Bibliography (Greenwood Press, 1991).

-Roberge is currently completing the first critical biography of Sorabji, entitled Opus sorabjianum: The Life and Works of Kaikhosru Shapurji Sorabji.
-He wrote the articles on Godowsky and Sorabji for the second edition of the German encyclopedia Die Musik in Geschichte und Gegenwart (the latter severely shortened by the editors; see a list of corrections and additions).
-Since 1992 he has produced critical editions of twenty-seven works by Sorabji and two bibliographical compilations, all of which are available from the Sorabji Archive (now in a second impression prepared in March 2009) and fully documented on their own page.
+Roberge is the author of the first critical biography of Sorabji, entitled Opus sorabjianum: The Life and Works of Kaikhosru Shapurji Sorabji.
+He wrote the articles on Godowsky and Sorabji for the second edition of the German encyclopedia Die Musik in Geschichte und Gegenwart (the latter severely shortened by the editors; see a list of corrections and additions), and has revised Paul Rapoport’s Sorabji article for the Grove Music Online (updated and revised 1 July 2014; subscription required).
+Since 1992 he has produced critical editions of twenty-seven works by Sorabji and two bibliographical compilations, all of which are available from the Sorabji Archive (now in a second impression prepared in March 2009).

 For nine years the French editor of the Canadian University Music Review/Revue de musique des universités canadiennes (now Intersections: Canadian Review of Music/Revue canadienne de musique), Roberge used his editorial expertise to prepare the Guide des difficultés de rédaction en musique (GDRM), a website (launched in 2002) devoted to the specific problems of writing about music in French, for which he received an award from the Office québécois de la langue française (OQLF) in 2003.